Lianga: History

 Lianga is one of the oldest towns of the province of Surigao del Sur by virtue of Executive Order No. 27 on October 17, 1919.
 The municipality of Lianga is centrally located in the province of Surigao del Sur.
 It is situated along the Lianga Bay facing the Pacific Ocean and cradled by its shorelines and the Diwata Mountains.
 Its latitude is 30 and longitude is within 12635 and is bounded on the north by the Municipality of San Agustin, on the south by the Municipality of Barobo, on the west by the province of Agusan del Sur and the east lies the Pacific Ocean.
 It is 90.0 kilometers to the south of Tandag City, the capital of the province, 237 kilometers from Davao City, 121 kilometers from Butuan and 16 kilometers from Prosperidad, the capital town of Agusan del Sur (via Lianga–Los Arcos Road).

 In the history of Caraga Region, Lianga was part of the encomienda way back in 1655 under the command of Sergeant Martin Sanchez dela Cuesta.
 This encomienda covered Palaso (Cantilan).
 Tandag as its capital, Tago, Marihatag and Lianga.
 From 1904 to 1936, the head of the town was called President, per record obtained, the first elected president of Lianga was Cornelio Layno, whose two-year term covered the period from 1904 to 1906.
 The first elected mayor was Otilio Navarro, who served from 1937 to 1940.
 From then on, there were seven elected mayors of Lianga from 1941 up to the present.
 Within these periods, two became mayors by succession, another two by appointment.

 Almost half a century ago, the territorial land area of Lianga was vast, considering the fact that the present municipalities of San Agustin, Marihatag and Barobo were once a part of Lianga.
 The births of these three municipalities were the results of political subdivisions authored by the political leaders of the undivided Surigao.
 San Agustin, formerly called Oteiza, was the first daughter municipality of Lianga created under Executive Order No. 445 in 1951, during the presidency of Elpidio Quirino.
 The governor of Surigao that time was Vicente L. Pimentel.
 Four years later, the Municipality of Marihatag was created under Republic Act No. 1261 on June 10, 1955.
 As the population of Lianga increased, it was not spared from further political subdivision.
 The electorate in the southern barrios of Lianga moved for the creation of another municipality, called the Municipality of Barobo, as the seat of the municipal government.
 The creation of the Municipality of Barobo was made through Executive Order no. 407 and 2786 on October 24, 1960.
 Of the three municipalities created from the municipality of Lianga, Marihatag has the largest land area.
-It is sad to note that among these four municipalities formerly referred to as the "BLOM" Area (for Barobo, Lianga, Oteiza, and Marihatag) Lianga, the mother municipality has the smallest land area with only 15,000 hectares.
+Among these four municipalities formerly referred to as the "BLOM" Area (for Barobo, Lianga, Oteiza, and Marihatag) Lianga, the mother municipality has the smallest land area with only 15,000 hectares.